 Central A/C & Heating is generally a split-style system and is quite common for residential homes in Southern California.
 You’ll have a single control (thermostat) for the entire house so you may experience some uneven temperatures between parts of your home.
 Especially between floors on multi-level homes.
 For more precise climate control, see our ductless and hybrid systems.

 A gas furnace is a central heating system that uses a fan to pull the cold air from the home and push it over a hot heat exchanger which is warmed by the gas burners.
 Ultimately that warm air then travels through the ductwork and into your rooms.
-A gas furnace is very common in Southern California however the State of California has been adopting policies to reduce them and ultimately do away with them.
+A gas furnace is very common in Southern California, however, the State of California has been adopting policies to reduce them and ultimately do away with them.
 In October 2019, ultra-low nox furnaces were required for parts of So Cal including Orange & Los Angeles County and this technology is still evolving.
 Our Project Managers would be happy to discuss more details in person.

 A central air conditioner in a split-style system which is quite common for residential homes in Southern California.
-It is one of the three pieces to a central a/c & heating system.
+It is one of the three pieces to a central A/C & heating system.
 Referred to as a condenser, it would be located outside and piped to an evaporator coil inside the home.
 The evaporator coil is hooked up to a gas furnace typically.
 You’ll need all 3 pieces for central A/C to work and when replacing, it’s best to replace all three pieces.
-Alternatively and becoming more and more popular would be the use an air handler (in lieu of gas furnace and evaporator coil) and a heat pump outside as a safer, greener choice for both central heating and A/C.
+Alternatively and becoming more and more popular would be the use of an air handler (in lieu of a gas furnace and evaporator coil) and a heat pump outside as a safer, greener choice for both central heating and A/C.

 Central Heat Pump